Ammonium nitrate 34,5-0-0

 Cereals (wheat, barley)

-20-40 kg/ha, applied as basic fertilization and superficially during growth.
+20-40 kg/ha, applied at basal fertilisation and surface application during growth.

 Corn